Kagescan/website_js/README.md

 - A low cost deployable php website (suitable for a free shared hosting), maintainable by small groups of fans
 - Tools to create, organize and publish translations of all kinds (manga pages as well as light novel texts)
 - More recently, a will to respect privacy (going beyond a legal site by using as few cookies as possible and not relying on third party tools such as AddThis or Google Analytics) and the ability to localize the website's content
+- Creating standalone features so you can use some portions of our website to your own project

 Currently, we are doing some upstream work for the realization of this new project, including self-training to make a rigorously stable and secure site.
 Any help is appreciated, contact <logan@kagescan.fr> for more information